kazuibasou/hyperneo/README.md

 ## Construction of data sets

-We use four empirical attributed hypergraphs publicly available.
+Use four empirical attributed hypergraphs publicly available.

 ### workplace and hospital data
 (1) Download `preprocessed_real_data.zip` in the data set [2] and unzip it.